EUDAT-B2STAGE/http-api/docs/user/authentication_b2safe.md

 Therefore, to use the B2STAGE HTTP-API service, you need a B2SAFE user on the B2SAFE instance which the HTTP-API is connected to.
 Please refer to the B2SAFE service if you need one.

-To manage B2STAGE HTTP-API authentication the following enpoint is available:
+To obatin an access token using local B2SAFE credentilas the following enpoint is available:

 - /auth/b2safeproxy - *request an access token*

-## Authentication token
-This operation is needed the to get an access token to access to the B2STAGE HTTP-API and every time the B2ACCESS "access token" expires.

 ## **GET**
 ### Obtain an access token